OFFICIAL BIO | LEARN MORE ABOUT SARA

 Find access to downloadable press kit materials at the bottom of this page.

-Equally at home on the concert stage, Ms. Law will make her company debut with Peach State Opera in June of 2021 as one of seven featured singers on their annual Operatizers! tour, performing scenes as Susanna, Adele, and Gretel (UPDATE: Now virtual due to COVID-19).
+Equally at home on the concert stage, Ms. Law made her company debut with Peach State Opera in June of 2021 as one of seven featured singers on their first virtual presentation of their annual Operatizers! tour, performing scenes as Susanna, Adele, and Gretel.
 At the end of 2019, Sara was seen as the soprano soloist in Handel's Messiah with the Eureka Ensemble, and in the holiday season of 2018, she made her debut with the Charleston Symphony Orchestra as the soprano soloist on their annual Holiday Pops! concert.
 She returned in the spring of 2019 to the CSO as the soprano I soloist for their presentation of Bach's Mass in B minor.
 Ms. Law is also a core member of the internationally acclaimed Taylor Festival Choir, where she has sung the soprano solo in Mozart’s Laudate Dominum under the baton of Dr. Joseph Flummerfelt, as well as the soprano I solo's in Monteverdi's motet, Beatus Vir, Vaughan William’s Serenade to Music, and Bach's Jesu, meine Freude.
 In the spring of 2020, Ms. Law was due to make her debut with the Falmouth Chorale, performing as the soprano soloist in Arnesen's Magnificat.
 However, the performance was postponed due to COVID-19.

-No stranger to the competition circuit, Ms. Law was recently awarded the "Audience Favorite" prize in the Artist Division of the National Opera Association's prestigious 2021 Carolyn Bailey & Dominick Argento Vocal Competition, and was subsequently named a national finalist in both the Comic Opera Guild's 2021 Harold Haugh Light Opera Vocal Competition, and, the Professional division of the American Prize's 2021 Friedrich and Virginia Schorr Memorial Award in Voice: Opera & Operetta competition.
+No stranger to the competition circuit, Ms. Law was recently named a finalist in the Gilbert & Sullivan Society of Houston's 2022 Career Grant Competition.
+In 2021, she was awarded the "Audience Favorite" prize in the Artist Division of the National Opera Association's prestigious Carolyn Bailey & Dominick Argento Vocal Competition, and was subsequently named a national finalist in both the Comic Opera Guild's 2021 Harold Haugh Light Opera Vocal Competition, and, the Professional division of the American Prize's 2021 Friedrich and Virginia Schorr Memorial Award in Voice: Opera & Operetta competition.
 Additionally, she was a national semi-finalist in the Young Artist division of the 2021 Orpheus Vocal Competition, as well as an international semi-finalist in the 2021 Lyra New York International Vocal Competition.
 Strongly finishing out her 2020 competition season, Ms. Law was the "Audience Favorite" award winner in Piccola Opera's 2020 New Hampshire Opera Idol Competition, in addition to receiving a contract to perform the role of Susanna in Le nozze di Figaro with the company in the 2021/2022 season.
 Moreover, Sara was a 2020 international finalist in the Classical Singer Competition (Emerging Professional / Young Artist division) and Opera Ithaca's highly competitive Edward M. Murray International Competition of Voice.
 In 2019, Ms. Law quickly gained recognition after performing as a national semi-finalist in Artist Division of the first annual Camille Coloratura Awards.

-In the summer of 2020, Ms. Law was contracted with Utah Festival Opera & Musical Theatre as a Festival Artist, making her role debut as Papagena in Mozart's The Magic Flute, and covering Johanna in Sondheim's Sweeney Todd (CANCELLED due to COVID-19).
-However, the pandemic has not prevented her from performing and telling stories.
-Since the postponement of live theatre, Sara has appeared in multiple virtual productions and concerts.
-Credits include Dater #4 (Dancer) in the virtual world premiere of Michael Ching's (Zoom) Speed Dating Tonight!, presented by Brevard Music Center, the Voice of the Water in Lori Laitman's Uncovered with City Lyric Opera (world premiere), the soprano I soloist in Helena Michelson's The Mysteries with Christman Opera Company (world premiere), a guest artist appearance on the RTVI Network, and one of the soprano soloists in Ralph Vaughan Williams Serenade to Music, presented by the Taylor Festival Choir.
-In July of 2021, Ms. Law will be making her role debut as Zerlina, in her second virtual production of Mozart's Don Giovanni, with Opera on the Rocks.
+2020 brought several challenges, cancellations, and schedule delays to many working artists, to which Ms. Law was no exception.
+However, amidst all of this, the pandemic did not prevent her from performing and telling stories.
+With the postponement of live theatre, Sara appeared in multiple virtual productions and concerts.
+Credits from this period include Dater #4 (Dancer) in the virtual world premiere of Michael Ching's (Zoom) Speed Dating Tonight!, presented by Brevard Music Center, the Voice of the Water in Lori Laitman's Uncovered with City Lyric Opera (world premiere), the soprano I soloist in Helena Michelson's The Mysteries with Christman Opera Company (world premiere), and a guest artist appearance on the RTVI Network.

 Ms. Law has additionally been a Young Artist with The Janiec Opera Company at Brevard Music Center, Mannes Opera, and Hawaii Performing Arts Festival, as well as an Apprentice Artist with Miami Music Festival and a Company Artist with Moon River Opera.
 She holds a Bachelor’s of Music from The New England Conservatory, and a Master’s of Music from The Mannes School of Music.